Skiing roped up on the Bosson glacier on Mont Blanc

 After 6 days of phenomenal skiing and mind-blowing descents, we will cap off the week with a celebration dinner on Friday night.
 Awards are given and stories told!

-You can arrange your departure for the morning of Saturday, March 14th.
+You can arrange your departure for Saturday morning.

 $3850 per person

-•7 nights lodging on a shared basis at the Hotel Pointe Isabelle in Chamonix (Saturday through Friday)
+•6 nights lodging on a shared basis at the Hotel Pointe Isabelle Chamonix (arriving on Saturday and leaving on Saturday)

 •2 Dinners with the Team (the welcome dinner on Saturday and a celebration dinner on Friday)

-•1 Helicopter lift to access epic big mountain descent
+•1 Helicopter lift to access an epic big mountain descent

 •5 days lift tickets

-•Ground transportation within Chamonix and to surrounding ski stations including Italy and Switzerland
+•Ground transportation from the hotel in Chamonix to surrounding ski stations including Italy and Switzerland

 •Use of avalanche transceiver, climbing harness, shovel, probe, and backpack